Rules and Code of Conduct

 5. Put a ride plan on our site of the ride route so people can see it.
 This will help people understand the ride and if they want to attend.
 With our group having different tiers of riders, make it clear if this is an (A, B, or C) group ride and if the ride is a drop ride or no-drop.
 These details are extremely important as they will let people know what to expect and not create unneeded frustrations.

 6. When leading a ride, groups can get pretty spread out.
 If you're not seeing anyone for a few minutes after stopping you need to decrease your pace.
-You should never be over a half a click (.5 km) in front of your group unless it's an A group ride.
+You should never be over half a click (.5 km) in front of your group unless it's an A-group ride.

 7. When leading a ride make sure you stop at every intersection unless the entire group is fully aware of the route.
 This will help in not losing any riders.
 It will also give you the chance to check on everyone and make sure everyone is doing okay.